 Yes, we think so.
-There are a number of great options out there, and the most important thing is that you take a good look around and find the best match for your child.
+There are a number of great options out there, and the most important thing is that you take a good look around and find the best match for your child and your family.
 Also keep in mind that many schools typically have limited openings, so the more you explore and apply to, the more potential options you will have.

 Are legacies given preference?

 Yes.
-Siblings of existing and former students and children of alumni have priority, however we do reserve openings at all levels for non-legacies.
+Siblings of existing and former students and children of alumni have priority; however we do reserve openings at all levels for non-legacies.
 Due to limited openings and high demand, legacies are not guaranteed admittance, and some are placed on our wait list every year.
 All students, including legacies, must qualify for admission to receive an offer of admission.

 What other groups are given priority?

 In addition to legacies, children of participating members of River Oaks Baptist Church, children of current faculty and staff, and returning students receive priority in the admission process.
 All students, including those in priority categories, must qualify for admission to receive an offer.

 Do you have a waitlist?

 After enrollment offers are made in March, a wait pool is generated and students are accepted as spaces become available.
-In some grades, all spaces fill without going back to the wait list.
-When school begins in the fall, those placed on the wait list are contacted and invited to apply again.
-Each admission year is treated independently and all applicants must complete an admission application, even those who are reapplying.
+In some grades, all spaces fill without going back to the wait pool.
+When school begins in the fall, those placed in the wait pool are contacted and invited to apply again.
+Each admission year is treated independently and all families must complete a new admission application to be considered for the next year.

 What if I decline a place at ROBS and decide to reapply?

 If you decline our offer, you must submit a new application to be considered for future admission.

-How can I prepare my child for testing?
+How can I prepare my child for his/her assessment visit?